ossf/scorecard/README.md

     [release page](https://github.com/ossf/scorecard/releases/latest) and
     download the correct binary for your operating system
 1. Extract the binary file
-1. We are proud to be one of the the first repositories to generate non-forgeable SLSA3 provenance using the OSSF [slsa-framework/slsa-verifier](https://github.com/slsa-framework/slsa-verifier) project for the scorecard-linux-amd64 binary.
-If you use this binary, download the file scorecard-linux-amd64.intoto.jsonl as well.
-Then verify the binary by installing the [slsa-framework/slsa-verifier](https://github.com/slsa-framework/slsa-verifier#download-the-binary) and running:
+1. We are excited to be an early adopter of one of the the OSSF [slsa-framework/slsa-github-generator](https://github.com/slsa-framework/slsa-github-generator) to generate non-forgeable SLSA3 provenance for the scorecard-linux-amd64 binary.
+If you use this binary, download the companiion provenance file scorecard-linux-amd64.intoto.jsonl as well.
+Then verify the scorecard binary with [slsa-framework/slsa-verifier](https://github.com/slsa-framework/slsa-verifier#download-the-binary):
 ```
+$ ./slsa-verifier-linux-amd64 \
+    --artifact-path scorecard-linux-amd64 \
+    --provenance scorecard-linux-amd64.intoto.jsonl \
-$ ./slsa-verifier-linux-amd64 --artifact-path scorecard-linux-amd64 --provenance scorecard-linux-amd64.intoto.jsonl --source github.com/ossf/scorecard
+    --source github.com/ossf/scorecard
+    --tag vX.Y.Z
 ```
-This guarantees that the binary you downloaded was generated using the source code of this repository.
-If you're interested in reading more about SLSA, visit [slsa.dev](slsa.dev).
+When verification passes, it guarantees that the binary you downloaded was generated using the source code of this repository.
+If you're interested in reading more about SLSA, visit the official [slsa.dev](slsa.dev).

 1. Add the binary to your `GOPATH/bin` directory (use `go env GOPATH` to identify your directory if necessary)